The Kvinna till Kvinna Foundation in Iraq

 Together with our partner organisations in Iraq, we:

-• support IDPs, including women who fled from IS violence
+• support IDPs and returnees, including women who fled from IS violence

 • combat gender-based violence and offer legal/psychosocial aid